 Your registered information is only released once the Registry has been provided with:

-Now you know how to register your will!
 Congratulations on taking a critical step to getting true peace of mind.